-Tsum Valley Trekking trail takes us along the Budhi Gandaki valley at the begin and Tsum Valley, an undiscovered land located in the remote corner of Nepal.
-Tsum valley trekking is a newly opened trekking route in Nepal.
-Until recently this region was barred to trekkers.
+Tsum Valley Trekking trail leads along the Budhi Gandaki valley at the beginning and towards Tsum Valley.
+Tsum Valley is an undiscovered land located in the remote corner of Nepal.
+As newly explore trekking route in Nepal reflects natural beauty on it.
+Until recently this region open for trekkers.
 However, realizing the potential for tourism in this area the Nepalese government opened this region for tourists.
-Tsum valley trekking region is rich in cultural heritage and we can see number of Chortens, Gumbas and Mani walls throughout this trek.
+Tsum Valley Trekking region is rich in cultural heritage and can observe the number of Chortens, Gumbas, and Mani walls.

-As an added feature to the trip, you will be traveling with a Buddhist lama that will be with our group during the trek.
+During this trek, you can also have a chance to trek with Buddhists Lama.
 The lama will teach us about the basics of Buddhism, help coordinate a special blessing ceremony at one of the area monasteries, lead optional brief meditation sessions for interested clients, and generally provide a deeper level of entry to Tsum Valley’s rich cultural heritage.

 Spring - March to May